kuhn-ruess/cmdbsyncer-docs/docs/enterprise/notifications.md

 }
 ```

-When a signing Account is set, an `X-Signature-SHA256: sha256=<hex>`
+When the Account has a password, an `X-Signature-SHA256: sha256=<hex>`
 header is added — the receiver verifies with HMAC-SHA256 over the
 request body.
-Existing installs that stored an env-var name in
-`webhook_secret_env` still work for backwards compatibility.

 ### Testing a channel